nkueng/travelblog/vancouver/van2.md

 ![](./imgs/van2/van2_18.jpg)
 Yummi!

 That's it for this month, thanks for reading!
 Expect to hear back from me one last time, once this whole adventure has come to an end.
-Until then take care and close your windows, Nicola
+Until then take care and close your windows,<br/>
+Nicola

 PS: In case you're still concerned about my hairstyle, here's the final proof that everything is alright: